Cruising in Oranjestad Aruba

-- These 3 caves are locate in Arikok National Park.
-The caves contain Amerindian petroglyphs, stalactites and stalagmites.
+- These 3 caves are located in Arikok National Park.
+The caves contain Amerindian petroglyphs, stalactites, and stalagmites.

 - Tierra Del Sol Golf Course

-- A resort complex which provides fitness center, spa, villas and the only 18 hole golf course in Aruba.
-The golf course was designed by Robert Trent Jones Jr., a famous golf course architect.
-Golf tournaments are held here.
+- A resort complex which provides a fitness center, spa, villas and the only 18 hole golf course in Aruba.
+Robert Trent Jones Jr, a famous golf course architect, designed the Tierra Del Sol.